FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 However; due to the harder phasing upon using the experiment on multiple frequencies; it might be beneficial to do the phasing manually.

-## HOw to use the p3D Band Selective TOCSY
+## How to use the p3D Band Selective TOCSY

 The 3D-Bsel TOCSY should only be used upon high sample complexity as it has a much higher measuring time.
 It will yield identical results as the p2D experiment.